xjtuiair-cag/Matterhorn/README.md

 #### Spiking Heidelberg Digits (SHD)

 SHD dataset records vocal number from 1 to 10 in both English and German and turns them into events.
-The shape of events in SHD dataset is Tx700.
+The shape of events in SHD dataset is `[T, 700]`.

 ![SHD Dataset](./assets/readme_11.png)